-In recent years I have branched off from the traditional. and into art quilting.
-Rather than create my own version of what someone else has done, I am working toward using the techniques I have learned to produce something new.
+In art quilting, I work toward using the techniques I have learned to produce something entirely new.
 The creation of these pieces is a means to explore an idea and the quilt itself becomes the culmination of discovery.
 Many pieces are records of spiritual growth and revelation.
 Sometimes one idea cannot be completed in a single quilt and a series is born.

 It is not my desire to tell a complete story but to allow the viewer to draw their own conclusions.
 I hope that my work causes the viewer to stop and ponder, to wonder a bit, to ask questions, to see something meaningful beyond the surface.
 I believe a truly beautiful piece of art will not only capture the gaze but will stir the spirit as well.